Sports Medicine PhD Programs

 A Ph.D. in sports medicine can enable you to work with the medical and therapeutic aspects of sports, but it will not qualify you to practice medicine as a physician.
 In order to do so, you need to complete medical school and a residency, as well as fulfill other requirements.

 With this degree, however, you may find a career in research or teaching at a physical therapy program, athletic training program, college or university.
-Job growth for teachers was expected to grow 15% - slightly faster than average - between 2008 and 2018 due to increased enrollment of college students, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-As of November 2010, salaries for college professors ranged from $58,011 at the 25th percentile to $106,562 at the 75th percentile, according to Payscale.com.
+Job growth for postsecondary teachers is expected to grow 13% between 2014 and 2024 due to increased enrollment of college students, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The BLS also reported a median annual salary of $70,790 for these professions in May 2014.
+As of January 2016, salaries for postsecondary professors ranged from approximately $66,000 at the 25th percentile to $120,000 at the 75th percentile, according to Payscale.com.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: